If you have a fascination for words and how their meanings develop and change over time, then a career as a lexicographer may be for you

 - Oxford University Press Jobs

+The typical entry-level post is as assistant editor or the slightly more junior position of editorial assistant.
 Most of the workload involves routinely working on dictionary entries.
-Depending upon ability, and with some experience, it is sometimes possible to take on responsibility for small projects.
+Depending upon your ability, and with some experience, it's sometimes possible to take on responsibility for small projects.

-At this level, you will still spend a large proportion of your time working on dictionary entries, but will also have more input into how the title is put together, perhaps with responsibility for organising a project, coordinating a team of freelancers.
+As you gain experience, you may take on the role of editor or lexicographer.
+These titles are sometimes used interchangeably but involve different responsibilities.
+As a lexicographer, you'll still spend a large proportion of your time working on dictionary entries, but will also have more input into how the title is put together, perhaps with responsibility for organising a project and coordinating a team of freelancers.

 A few people may move up into a position as a senior editor or managing editor.
 These roles are limited in number and they tend to be taken by people with commercial awareness and drive.
 Much of the work at this level involves considering and deciding on the methodology for possible future projects.